 6. Antivirus Security Preventing to Connect with The Network

-Antivirus is an integrated part of your device; almost all of the PCs and laptops have single or multiple antivirus software.
+Antivirus is an integrated part of your device; almost all PCs and laptops have single or multiple antivirus software.
 Now, this is a common issue that your antivirus is stopping you from being connected with the network.
 You have to disable the antivirus app for the time when you want to be connected with the hotspot network.

 You have to go to the Windows Defender Security Centre and identify the antivirus app.
 Then locate that app in the list of All Apps on the Start Menu.